 The main model is estimated allowing for heteroskedastic error structure with cross-sectional correlation across six groups (three MUP categories and 2 countries).
-Additionally it allows for separate AR(1) process for each of the six time series.
-This appendix provides: (1) a graphical analysis of partial autocorrelation functions for log of quantity Y1 (Y2-Y4 available upon request); (2) estimates of results in Table 3 and Table 4 under alternative assumption that there is no cross-section correlation across the six series (it still allows for heteroskedastic error structure and separate AR(1) for each group); (3) re-estimate of the main model but with country-specific time trends and country specific monthly trends; (4) two tests for parallel trends, where the second on is via a placebo test.
+Additionally, it allows for separate AR(1) processes for each of the six time series.
+This appendix provides (1) a graphical analysis of partial autocorrelation functions for the log of quantity (the graphs for the other two outcomes are included in the replication package); (2) estimates of results in Table 3 and Table 4 under alternative assumption that there is no cross-section correlation across the six series (it still allows for heteroskedastic error structure and separate AR(1) for each group); (3) re-estimate of the main model but with country-specific time trends and country-specific monthly trends; (4) two tests for parallel trends, where the second one is via a placebo test.

 B.1.
 Partial autocorrelation functions.
-This section provides partial correlograms for Y1 separated by MUP groups and country.
-Thus correlograms for six time series (MUP1, MUP2, MUP3 for England and Wales) and displayed for up to 20 lags of the outcome variable.
-These graphs lend support to using AR(1) process in the estimation.
-Similar correlograms for Y2 through Y4 also provide support for AR(1) error structure, but are omitted in interest of space (available from authors upon request).
+This section provides partial correlograms for log of quantity separated by MUP groups and country.
+The correlograms for six time series (MUP1, MUP2, MUP3 for England and Wales) and displayed for up to 20 lags of the outcome variable.
+They lend support to using AR(1) process in the estimation.
+Correlograms for (log of) prices and expenditures also provide support for AR(1) error structure but are omitted in the interest of space (they are available in the replication package).